visionmedia/expressjs.com/_posts/2025-01-06-rewind-2024-triumphs-and-2025-vision.md

 ---

 As we step into the new year, it’s almost impossible to ignore the unmistakable energy coursing through the Express.js community.
-The past twelve months have proven both foundational and forward-looking—an era of governance overhauls, technical triumphs, and security enhancements that not only shaped 2024 but also laid the groundwork for what promises to be a transformative 2025.
-In this long-form recap and forecast, we’ll journey through the story of Express.js—its evolution, its hurdles, and the new heights it’s poised to reach.
+The past twelve months have proven both foundational and forward-looking: an era of governance overhauls, technical triumphs, and security enhancements that not only shaped 2024 but also laid the groundwork for what promises to be a transformative 2025.
+In this long-form recap and forecast, we’ll journey through the story of Express.js with its evolution, its hurdles, and the new heights it’s poised to reach.

 ---